 Kat Keenan

-Kat Keenan is an experienced consultant and trainer with a background in non-profit administration, leadership development, policy, and program development.
-Ms. Keenan consults for a range of clients in the for-profit and nonprofit field, training their staff to build internal capacity, develop strong programs, and grow their organizational footprint.
+Kat Keenan is a seasoned consultant and trainer with deep expertise in nonprofit administration, leadership development, policy, and program design.
+She works with a diverse range of clients across the nonprofit and private sectors, helping organizations strengthen their internal capacity, design impactful programs, and grow their reach.

-Kat is seen as a leading expert in child welfare and youth policy and serves as a subject matter expert for the Capacity Building Center for the States.
-She is an Adjunct Faculty member at Boston University’s School of Social Work and the Rhode Island College School of Social Work.
+Recognized as a leading voice in child welfare and youth policy, Kat has served as a subject matter expert for the Capacity Building Center for the States.
+She currently teaches as an Adjunct Faculty member at Boston University’s School of Social Work and Rhode Island College School of Social Work, where she brings real-world insight into the classroom.